argodev/study/docs/ctf/portswigger.md

 a
 ```

+### :material-gauge-empty: Vulnerability in WHERE clause allowing retrieval of hidden data

+!!! question
+    This lab contains an SQL injection vulnerability in the product category filter.
+When the user selects a category, the application carries out an SQL query like the following:

+    `SELECT * FROM products WHERE category = 'Gifts' AND released = 1`

+    To solve the lab, perform an SQL injection attack that causes the application to display details of all products in any category, both released and unreleased.

+This is a simple challenge to introduce you to the idea of SQL injection.
+Given a site such as https://acd01f0d1f5c2eb5c0cc51a2007a0016.web-security-academy.net/ you can view differenct product categories which are controlled by the URL (e.g. `/filter?category=Pets`).
+A simple SQL injection attack added to the end (`/filter?category=' OR 1=1 --`) solves the challenge by telling the SQL server to return all products with no category set or where 1=1 (which always evaluates to True).
+Adding the `--` at the end comments out any remainder of the SQL statment in the application code.

+### :material-gauge-empty: Vulnerability allowing login bypass

+This is another simple case wherein you are encouraged to log in at a standard username/password form (https://ac031f731e5b8017c0984a7400ba0058.web-security-academy.net/login).
+Much like the prior example, however, you can manipulate the query directly by providing a username of `administrator'--` and any value for the password field.
+This terminates the query that is presumeably something like
+`SELECT * FROM users WHERE username = 'administrator' AND password = 'myPassword'`.
+It results in the following query: `SELECT * FROM users WHERE username = 'administrator'--' AND password = 'no matter'`

 ### SQL injection attack, querying the database type and version on MySQL and Microsoft

 Similar to the prior